 - you plan a new project that requires a lot of performance or server control from the very beginning

 - you already own a project that was shared-hosted until now, but grew so much that more performance, RAM, features, whatever is necessary

-It is the size of your company/project, the speed it grows and the features explained above, that determines wether you need dedicated hosting or rather shared hosting
+It is the size of your company/project, the speed it grows and the features explained above, that determines wether you need dedicated hosting or rather best web hosting.

-.
 A solution in between can be found on our best VPS hosting compilation.

 Check out this list of recommended Best Dedicated Server Hosting Providers.